 Seattle Aims to Ease Building of Backyard Cottages

-A legal ruling earlier this week will allow the Seattle city council to move forward on legislation to ease restrictions on building backyard cottages and mother-in-law apartments in Seattle.
-The legislation had been held up by a legal challenge brought forward by a neighborhood group.
+A legal ruling earlier this week will allow the Seattle City Council to move forward on legislation to ease restrictions on building backyard cottages in Seattle.
+The legislation was held up by a legal challenge brought forward by a neighborhood group.
 However, on Monday a hearing examiner determined that the environmental review from the city was adequate to move forward.

 “We need to use every tool in our toolbox to boost the supply of housing—and that includes knocking down barriers for homeowners to build more backyard cottages and in-law units.” said Seattle Mayor Jenny Durkan.

 The City Council could be briefed on legislation by the end of the month and have a possible vote scheduled for June 18th.

 Why Backyard Cottages?

 Backyard Cottages—also known as accessory dwelling units (ADUs)—are seen as one piece of the puzzle in creating more housing options.
 Seattle is plagued by a housing affordability problem, as the median home price hovers around nearly $700k.
 Easing restrictions on the permitting and building of backyard cottages and mother-in-law units could potentially help increase density and add affordable units without changing neighborhood character too drastically.